 The Company adopted a SEP-IRA Plan in 2004.
-During the three months ended June 30, 2022 and 2021, the Company expensed contributions of \$0 and \$0, respectively, to the SEP-IRA Plan.
-During the six months ended June 30, 2022 and 2021, the Company expensed contributions of \$86,213 and \$84,653, respectively, to the SEP-IRA Plan.
+During the years ended December 31, 2022 and 2021, the Company expensed contributions of \$86,213 and \$84,653, respectively, to the SEP-IRA Plan.
 The SEP-IRA Plan covers all employees who receive compensation from the Company during the year.
 Employer contributions are discretionary and determined annually.
 In addition, the SEP-IRA Plan allows participants to make elective deferral contributions through payroll deductions.